oracle-devrel/devo.tutorials/oci-iac-framework/index.md

 redirect_from: "/tutorials/7-steps-to-oci/"
 series: oci-iac-framework
 parent: [tutorials]
-description: Jumpstart your OCI experience using the OCLOUD framework to build your einvironment in 7 steps
+description: Jumpstart your OCI experience using the OCLOUD framework to build your environment in 7 steps
 thumbnail: assets/landing-zone.png
 author: kubemen
 tags: [open-source, terraform, iac, devops, beginner]